AscendingPassage.com HOME PAGE.

 all to have been painted yellow, excepting the hair, which on

-several of them is black; that of Isis is in black and white
+several of them is black; that of one goddess is in black and white

 stripes.
 Offerings to Osiris of lotus and of leaves of the Doum